pythonindia/inpycon-blog/content/blog/2019-making-pycon-india-accessible-first-step.md

 ## Registration

-  - For those who cannot use our ticketing platform, an alternative booking mechansim through NEFT transfer will be provided.
+  - For those who cannot use our ticketing platform, an alternative booking mechanism through NEFT transfer will be provided.
 Please contact [tickets@in.pycon.org](mailto:tickets@in.pycon.org)

   - During the registration, you can specify if you have a